jlmelville/smallvis/README.md

 * [Weighted SNE using degree centrality](http://www.jmlr.org/proceedings/papers/v32/yange14.html) (wt-SSNE).
 * [Elastic Embedding (PDF)](http://faculty.ucmerced.edu/mcarreira-perpinan/papers/icml10.pdf).
 * [LargeVis](https://arxiv.org/abs/1602.00370) (the cost function, not the stochastic gradient descent part).
-* [UMAP](https://github.com/lmcinnes/umap) (the cost function and calibration method).
+* [UMAP](https://arxiv.org/abs/1802.03426) (the cost function and calibration method).

 ## Things To Be Aware Of

+* Feb 13 2018: the [UMAP paper](https://arxiv.org/abs/1802.03426) is out, but I
-* There isn't a UMAP publication yet, so the implementation in `smallvis` relies on my examination of the UMAP source code, with some much-appreciated clarification from UMAP creator [Leland McInnes](https://github.com/lmcinnes).
+have yet to read and understand it fully, so the implementation in `smallvis` currently relies on my examination of the UMAP source code, with some much-appreciated clarification from UMAP creator [Leland McInnes](https://github.com/lmcinnes).
 Expect some bugs, and any horrifically bogus results should be double-checked with the output of the